 Use the Function button to choose AC Voltage.
 The AC line voltage will be displayed.
+The AC Voltage is only reported on 120V CKd models.

 The Amp ID's

 The Amp ID's given to each amplifier in a NexSys system are composed of two independently adjustable two-digit hexadecimal values.
 It is not necessary to fully understand hexadecimal numbering in order to set an Amp ID, but it is helpful to know.
 Also, when the numeric display reads "AE," the operator will realize this is a completely normal number when working in hex, and there is no cause for alarm!